Code of Ethics

 - Engages in or expresses an intent to engage in cutting, burning, substance abuse, misuse of medication, or suicidal behaviors

-Scope of Competence: We do not to assess, test, diagnose, treat, or advise participants on physical or mental health conditions.
+We do not assess, test, diagnose, treat, or advise participants on physical or mental health conditions.
 We do not offer information beyond our level of competence, as determined by our education, training, and experience.

-Confidentiality: We do not to disclose participant confidences, including the names or identities to anyone except as mandated or permitted by law.
-We inform participants of the exceptions to confidentiality; such as child abuse reporting, elder and dependent adult abuse reporting, and situations in which an individual is a danger to oneself or others.
+We do not to disclose participant confidences, including names or identities, to anyone except as mandated or permitted by law.
+We inform participants of the exceptions to confidentiality; such as child abuse reporting, elder and dependent adult abuse reporting, when an authorization is obtained in writing, and situations in which an individual is a danger to oneself or others.
 We obtain an explicit commitment to confidentiality from everyone in our programs.

-Responsibility to Colleagues: We treat and communicate with and about colleagues and collaborators with courtesy, fairness, and respect.
+We treat and communicate with and about colleagues and collaborators with courtesy, fairness, and respect.
 We cooperate with fellow facilitators in order to promote the welfare and best interests of all our participants.
-We notify the Eat Breathe Thrive Organization if we are concerned that a colleague may be impaired due to substance abuse, emotional problems, or mental illness.
+We notify the Eat Breathe Thrive organization if we are concerned that a colleague may be impaired due to substance abuse, emotional problems, or mental illness.